tsgates/arch-wiki-markdown/wiki/Bitcoin.md

 Installation
 ------------

-The official Bitcoin application can be installed with the bitcoin-qt and bitcoin-daemon packages, available in the official repositories.
+The official Bitcoin application can be installed with the bitcoin-qt or bitcoin-daemon packages, available in the official repositories.
+Lighter software includes MultiBit and Electrum in the AUR.

+ You can use this Systemd service file for bitcoin-daemon

+(you'll probably need to change 'User=' or create bitcoin user)

+    /etc/systemd/system/bitcoind.service

+    [Unit]
+    Description=Bitcoin daemon service
+    After=network.target

+    [Service]
+    Type=simple
+    User=bitcoin
+    ExecStart=/usr/bin/bitcoind

+    [Install]
+    WantedBy=multi-user.target

 How to get Bitcoins?
 --------------------